Beefsteak Club: Irving's dinners and the present Sublime Society

 Since the closure of the original Sublime Society in 1867, three separate efforts have been made to revive it in various forms.
-Sir Henry Irving, as proprietor of the Lyceum Theatre, had possession within his theatre of the society's last premises.
-From about 1878 until his death in 1905, he hosted dinners in the society's dining room.
+In 1878 Henry Irving, as the new proprietor of the Lyceum Theatre, restored and furnished the backstage area of the theatre that had been used by the society as its dining room and kitchen.
+From 1879 until his death in 1905, he hosted dinners for the society.
 A biographer of Irving wrote, "He wanted the Lyceum to have the same educational and intellectual force that Phelps' theatre had enjoyed in lslington."
-A contemporary newspaper reported, "Almost as soon as Mr. Irving undertook the management of the Lyceum he restored this venerable sanctuary to something like its former appearance, and very often now it is the scene of the informal and bright little supper parties which he delights to bring about him. … If the nocturnal gatherings in the room were not of a private character we might say a good deal about them, especially as the guests frequently include men whose names are great."
+A contemporary newspaper reported, "Mr. Irving ... restored this venerable sanctuary to something like its former appearance, and very often now it is the scene of the informal and bright little supper parties which he delights to bring about him. … If the nocturnal gatherings in the room were not of a private character we might say a good deal about them, especially as the guests frequently include men whose names are great."

 The Sublime Society of Beef Steaks was re-formed in 1966 and has met continually since then.
 Several nineteenth century members have lineal descendants among today's membership, who wear the original blue and buff uniform (of a Regency character) and buttons and adhere to the 1735 constitution whenever practicable.
-This revival started to meet at the Irish Club, Eaton Square, in 1966, then at the Beefsteak Club, Irving Street, and today meets in a private room at the Boisdale Club and Restaurant in Belgravia/Victoria and, annually, at White's Club in St James’s, where it is able to dine at the early society's nineteenth century table and where it also keeps the early society's original "President’s Chair", which Queen Elizabeth II gave to the current society in 1969.
+This revival started to meet at the Irish Club, Eaton Square, in 1966, then at the Beefsteak Club, Irving Street, and today meets in a private room at the Boisdale Club and Restaurant in Belgravia/Victoria and, annually, at White's Club in St James's, where it is able to dine at the early society's nineteenth century table and where it also keeps the early society's original "President's Chair", which Queen Elizabeth II gave to the current society in 1969.
 Although other of the society's relics (such as the original Grid Iron, Sword of State, Halberts and early members' chairs, rings, glasses, documents, etc.) have passed down to members of the current society from ancestors in the original society, the current society "leaves such items in safety, keeping less fragile replicas and proxy items for its normal meetings in Central London".
 Other early customs of the original society, such as the singing and composition of songs, are also encouraged by the current society.